Autodesk/maya-usd/docs/faq.md

 ## How often do you do a release and/or push to the github repository
 Ideally, quite often - but again, we can't provide any guarantees.

 ## Does it build for Windows or Mac?
-At the moment the plugin only builds on Linux and Windows.
+At the moment the plugin builds on both Linux and Windows.
 As USD support for MacOS stabilises, others can contribute this functionality if they wish.
-We only use Linux internally at Animal Logic, however we do maintain a Windows build for those who wish to use that platform.
+We only use Linux internally at Animal Logic so that is the most tested path.
+Tests should also run on Windows